NVIDIA/spark-rapids/docs/compatibility.md

 A summary of known issues is shown below but this is not intended to be a comprehensive list.
 We recommend that you do your own testing to verify whether the GPU implementation of `RLike` is suitable for your use case.

+We plan on improving the RLike functionality over time to make it more compatible with Spark so this feature should be used at your own risk with the expectation that the behavior will change in future releases.

 ### Multi-line handling

 The GPU implementation of RLike supports `^` and `$` to represent the start and end of lines within a string but